 - A. Term.
-The term of this Contract is July 1, 2019 to June 30, 2020. - B. Termination.
+The term of this Contract is July 1, 2023 to June 30, 2024 with two one-year options to extend. - B. Termination.
 This contract may be terminated before expiration of its term upon any of the following circumstances: - 1.
 Parties agree in writing to the termination; or - 2.
 Board determines that Milwaukee County Youth Education Center or any of their representatives, has violated the provisions of this Agreement, or the regulations governing it; or - 3.
 Board determines that the performance of Milwaukee County Youth Education Center, as measured by the Board, does not warrant continuation of this Agreement; or